Risk taking behaviour in your teenager: Being a mother, it is natural to feel worried about risk taking behaviour in your teenager. I always did.

-Here, we will discuss factors that could lead to risk taking behaviour in your teenager.
+Here, we will discuss factors that can develop Risk taking behaviour in your teenager.

-Teenagers are usually too emotional and not logical while making a decision.
-From a medical point of view, the main reason is the developing prefrontal cortex which is responsible for rational and logical decision making.
+Teenagers are usually too emotional and bad in decision making.
+From a medical point of view main reason is under growth of prefrontal cortex.

-The prefrontal cortex is a part of brain.
-It develops fully only around the age of 25.
+Prefrontal cortex is part of brain which development complete around the age of 25.
 This part of brain helps in decisions making.

-Till this age, impulse control (doing something in haste without thinking through and looking at the consequence) is still developing and is not matured.
+Till this age impulse control (doing something in a gif without thinking though and looking at the consequence).
+Is still in development and not matured.

-This, coupled with some of the following factors given below can develop risk taking behaviour in your teenager.
+This coupled with some of the following reasons can develop Risk taking behaviour in your teenager.

 - They can be influenced by negative company.
-May be because of any friend or cousin.
-When someone keeps talking about an experience, it is only tempting to try it out too.
+May be because of any friend or cousin etc.

 - For adventure, adrenaline rush, thrill seeking, pleasure and fun.

-- Social media can influence teens both in a positive and/or a negative way.
-For instance, they get influenced negatively, by any movie in which risky behaviour is demonstrated as heroism.
+- Social media can an influence teen in negative way.
+For instance, they get influenced by any movie in which risky behaviour demonstrate as glamour.
 For example, rash driving.

-- Low self-esteem is also a cause of risk taking behaviour in your teenagers.
+- Low self-esteem is also a cause of Risk taking behaviour in your teenagers.
 A teen with low self-esteem does these stunts to impress others.
 To try and fit in.
-Moreover, when they do these things, they derive a sense of accomplishment that boosts their self esteem.

 - They want to try something exceptional.
-For example, the most common risky behaviour in boys dangerous driving.
-Girls on the other hand may get caught in unwanted and dangerous relationships.
+For example, most common risky behaviour in girls is smoking and dangerous driving in boys.

-- The other factor that causes risky behaviour is a want to express independence.
-Teens usually go against the tide in order to exhibit their independence.
+- The other factor that cause risky behaviour is to express independence.
+Teens usually go against the order to express their independence.

 - To feel like an adult.
 In control of everything.

 - To feel superior.
-When they get into a fight or bullyinh where they can overpower their victim and feel superior to them.
+When they get into a fight or bullying.
+Where they can overpower their victim and feel superior to them.

-- The want to self-loath or self-punish.
+- Self-loath or self-punishment.
 Inflicting pain or injury on own self.

 20 Ideas to reduce risk taking behaviour in your teenager